 Diminished Interest in and/or Participation in Activities

-The greater the depression, the more someone tends to withdrawal from people, places, and things.
+The greater the depression, the more someone tends to withdraw from people, places, and things.

 Significant Change in Weight

 A common symptom of depression is a significant change in weight.
 Some people gain weight, while others lose weight.
-The weight loss occurs because a person may feel too down to eat or may have simply lost his/her appetite.
-The weight gain tends to occur because a person who is depressed may use food as a way of self-medicating.
+Weight loss occurs because a person may feel too down to eat or may have simply lost his/her appetite.
+Weight gain tends to occur because a person who is depressed may use food as a way of self-medicating.

 Loss of Energy

 A common symptom of depression is feeling tired all of the time.
 People with depression frequently report not having any energy even after getting adequate rest.

 When someone is depressed, they may cry for no apparent reason.
 A person who is depressed frequently feels sad but is not always able to articulate why.

 A typical symptom of depression is an increase in physical pain.
 Depression tends to make the whole body hurt.